British & Irish Lions: 2020–present

 Warren Gatland was Lions head coach again for the tour to South Africa in 2021.
 In December 2019, the Lions' Test venues were announced, but the tour was significantly disrupted by the COVID-19 pandemic, and all the games were played behind closed doors.
 South Africa won the test series by two games to one.
 In the deciding third test, Morne Steyn again kicked a late penalty to win the series.

 In 2021, a new Lions Series trophy was introduced before the Lions' tour to South Africa.
 The new trophy was manufactured from sterling silver in Thomas Lyte's London workshops, and stands at 60cm tall and 6½kg weight.
 The Lions Series Logo features on the main body of the trophy.

 In 2024, it was announced that Andy Farrell would succeed Gatland as the Lions head coach.
 A women's Lions team was established in 2024, with their inaugural tour to New Zealand to take place in 2027.
 For the 2025 tour to Australia, the first test match saw Ireland equal their record for most starters with 8 while Wales did not have a player in the matchday squad for the first time since 1896.
 They went on to win the first test 27–19 and clinched a series a victory in the second test winning 26–29, after recovering from 23–5 deficit.

+The 2029 men's tour will take place in New Zealand, two years after the inaugural women's tour.